First Presbyterian Church (Chicago): Kimbark and 64th Street building

-South Transept Windows and Pastor's Study

 In October 1968 the upper south transept windows which looked out from the Minister's Study and those in the study were destroyed by a fire.

-Chancel and Reredos

 Another project by Willet Studios is the reredos which towers forty feet behind the altar.
 The three windows at the top: the center is the “Lord enthroned in glory,” the left, in a blue robe with a starry nimbus, is Mary, and on the right in red garments is John.
 Below are three murals, painted by Jean J. Myall, depicting St. Gabriel, St. Michael, and St. Raphael.

-North Transept Windows

-These memorial windows were designed and installed by Willett Studios.
+The North transept memorial windows were designed and installed by Willett Studios.
 Upper Transept windows echo the nave windows with scenes from the life of Jesus Christ.
 The lower transept windows feature “Ruth the Gleaner” and “Dorcas the Helper.”